-These survey results confirm that a structural view of racism is a meaningful alternative to the interpersonal view among some groups but less so among others.
+These survey results confirm that a structural view of racism is a meaningful alternative to the interpersonal view among some groups but not others.
 When compared with our focus group work conducted prior to the murder of George Floyd, it appears that this structural perspective on racism is increasing.
 We will continue to track individual and structural views on racism in subsequent surveys, which will allow us to see whether a structural perspective is, in fact, increasing, whether it proves durable, and whether it spreads to other groups.
-It is important to note, though, that relative levels of endorsement for the structural view of racism have not dropped over the time the survey has been fielded-from August 2020 to February 2021 (see Figure 7).
-This suggests that the structural perspective has endured even though racial justice protests declined in size and frequency toward the end of the summer of 2020.

-Cultural models interviews conducted in August and September 2020 provided still more nuance and perspective on the structural view of racism.
-These interviews indicated the presence of structural thinking but suggested that it was narrow and underdeveloped.
+Cultural models interviews conducted in August and September provide still more nuance and perspective on the structural view of racism.
+These interviews indicated the presence of structural thinking, but suggested that it was narrow and underdeveloped.
 In these interviews, participants sometimes located racism in policies, institutions, or systems rather than in individuals, but they tended not to recognize the pervasiveness of racism across all parts and aspects of social systems.
-Typically, explanations of structural racism were limited in focus-for example, people might have recognized the need to change training practices for police officers but still struggled to see the myriad ways in which structural racism shapes law enforcement and the criminal justice system and leads to many different forms of violence against Black and brown people.
+Typically, explanations of structural racism were limited in focus-for example, people might recognize the need to change training practices for police officers but still struggle to see the myriad ways in which structural racism shapes law enforcement and the criminal justice system and leads to many different forms of violence against Black and brown people.